Takeaways from the marathon Ketanji Brown Jackson confirmation hearing - KTVZ

 Broad culture war topics that Republicans are hitting Democrats on ahead of the midterms made their way into GOP questions for Jackson.

-Cruz asked Jackson several questions about “critical race theory” — a concept that Jackson said “doesn’t come up in my work.”
+Cruz asked Jackson several questions about “critical race theory” — a concept that she said “doesn’t come up in my work.”

 “It’s never something that I have studied or relied on, and it wouldn’t be something that I would rely on if I was on the Supreme Court,” she said.

-Note: This story has been updated with further developments Tuesday.